Clinical Research Innovation

 A 45-percent increase in cancer diagnoses in the U.S. is expected by 2030.
 Cancer clinical trials play a crucial role in prevention, early detection, treatment, and, ultimately, cancer cures.

-Recognizing that clinical trials in the U.S. face administrative and staffing barriers, regulatory constraints, increasing costs, and lagging patient accrual, AACI established the Clinical Research Initiative (CRI) in 2009.
+Recognizing that clinical trials in the U.S. face administrative and staffing barriers, regulatory constraints, increasing costs, and lagging patient accrual, AACI established the Clinical Research Initiative (CRI) in 2009, later renaming the program Clinical Research Innovation.

 CRI Strategic Plan Goals and Projects